ledestin/blog/_posts/2021-04-04-how-i-lift-my-mood-by-asking-myself-questions.markdown

 ## What good can come out of asking this

 This question gives me **something to look forward** in my day.
-I can be excited to watch more lectures on writing fantasy.
+I can be excited about writing a blog post, watching more lectures on writing fantasy.
 Or reading a book ("Mind Management").

 # 3. What am I proud about in my life now?